cftp/facetious/readme.txt

 * Remove some PHP 5.3-specific code to avoid a fatal error when running PHP 5.2.

 == Changelog ==

+= 1.2 =

+* Fix for "Strict Standards" notice
+* Added support for custom fields, see Example 3 in Usage

 = 1.1.4 =